 The prevention of neurodegeneration represents one of today's most significant unmet medical needs.
-The development of therapies that preserve neuron health has historically presented unique challenges, including an imperfect understanding of underlying biology and a lack of translation of activity observed in preclinical studies to results in clinical trials.
-Currently approved therapies for many neurodegenerative diseases are generally only symptom modifying and have demonstrated limited efficacy.
-There remains an urgent need for novel approaches to address most neurodegenerative diseases, especially for progressive and severe conditions such as ALS.
+The development of therapies that preserve neuron health has historically been limited by unique challenges, including an imperfect understanding of underlying biology and a lack of translation of activity observed in preclinical studies to results in clinical trials.
+Many neurodegenerative diseases only have symptom-modifying treatment options, with no approved therapies that meaningfully alter the disease course.
+Others that have approved disease altering therapies still have an unmet need for additional options to further slow disease progression and/or improve survival outcomes.
+There remains an urgent need for novel approaches to address most neurodegenerative diseases, especially for progressive and severe conditions such as ALS, PSP, WS and AD.